 In 2011, the City Council formed the Tidelands Management Committee, a committee of three (3) Council members plus seven (7) citizen advisors, that would meet in public to make recommendations to the City Council on the prioritization and implementation of large infrastructure needs of the harbor through the publicly-available Tidelands Capital Plan.
 In 2017, the Council dissolved the Tidelands Management Committee and shifted its duties to the Harbor Commission.
 The City now manages the operations of the Tidelands.
-The Council has discussed a more formal Tidelands, Harbors, and Beaches Capital Plan that might be adopted and applied similar to several other "master plans" that the City follows.
+Similar to several other "master plans", the City annually plans for the replacement, timing and means of financing critical infrastructure through the Tidelands, Harbors, and Beaches Capital Plan.